edibblepdx/Oxid-8/README.md

 ## Implementations

-- `Oxid8` renders to the terminal.
+- `Oxid8` renders to the terminal using ratatui.
     > Inside `src/bin` is `oxid-cli`—a lighter version without a menu and useful for testing.
 You can load a ROM by passing its path as the first command-line argument (all others will be discarded).
 If no arguments are given, it will fallback to an `OXID_ROM` environment variable if set; it's recommended to use `realpath` with environment variables.
 This will be moved into the main `Oxid8` eventually.
-- `Oxid8-wgpu` renders natively and soon to be in the web.
+- `Oxid8-wgpu` renders to a window both natively and in the web.
     > Native requires a positional argument as the rom path.
 - `Oxid8-wasm` will likely be removed soon.
+    > Replaced by Oxid8-wgpu.
 - [`Oxid8-core`][oxid8-core] is the library crate that is used by `Oxid8` and `Oxid8-wgpu`.
+    > Not currently stable, but it is intended for people to use in their own projects.
+Feel free to use `Oxid8` and `Oxid8-wgpu` as examples.

 ## Terminals that support the Kitty Keyboard Protocol